mrbusche/backseatfan.com/_posts/2010-05-06-dear-mlb-figure-it-out.md

   </p>

   <p>
-    Especially if I am on the go, all I want to do is search on youtube for, &#8220;Royals vs Twins Highlights&#8221;.
+    Especially if I am on the go, all I want to do is search on youtube for, "Royals vs Twins Highlights".
 Look up by date, and boom, I have the latest highlights.
   </p>

   <p>